Tahinli/rust-tcp-file-transfer/README.md

 ☐ Folder transfer.

-☐ Remember where it stops.
+☐ Remember where it stoped.

 ☐ Reach over NAT (peer to peer).